-- Identify which agency is responsible for pursuing fraud and overpayments (e.g., State Office of the Inspector General, State Attorney): Department of Social Services, Office of Recoveries and Fraud Investigations. - b.
+- a.
+Identify which agency is responsible for pursuing fraud and overpayments (e.g., State Office of the Inspector General, State Attorney): Department of Social Services, Office of Recoveries and Fraud Investigations. - b.
 Check and describe all activities, including the results of such activity, that the Lead Agency uses to investigate and recover improper payments due to fraud.
 Consider in your response potential fraud committed by providers, clients, staff, vendors, and contractors.
 Include in the description how each activity assists in the investigation and recovery of improper payment due to fraud or intentional program violations.
-Activities can include, but are not limited to, the following: - i. [x] Require recovery after a minimum dollar amount of an improper payment and identify the minimum dollar amount.
+Activities can include, but are not limited to, the following: - i.
+Require recovery after a minimum dollar amount of an improper payment and identify the minimum dollar amount.
 Describe the activities and the results of these activities based on the most recent analysis: Typically, a minimum dollar amount of \$50 must be met before recovery due to improper payments or unintentional program violations is implemented.
-Minimum dollar amounts help ensure efficient use of staff time spent in recovery activities. - ii. [x] Coordinate with and refer to the other State/Territory agencies (e.g., State/Territory collection agency, law enforcement agency).
+Minimum dollar amounts help ensure efficient use of staff time spent in recovery activities. - Coordinate with and refer to the other State/Territory agencies (e.g., State/Territory collection agency, law enforcement agency).
 Describe the activities and the results of these activities based on the most recent analysis: The Lead Agency coordinates with the Department of Social Services, Office of Recoveries and Fraud Investigations (ORFI) when further investigation is necessary in a potential fraud case or intentional program violation case.
 ORFI staff have expertise in fraud detection and recovery.
-ORFI staff are utilized to perform on location investigation including obtaining records, conducting interviews, and surveillance to substantiate fraud.
+ORFI staff are utilized to perform on location investigation including obtaining records, conducting interviews, and surveillance to substantiate fraud...
 In a case of fraud which may impact various assistance programs, ORFI will take the lead on the case.
-All improper payment recovery, as a result of an intentional program violation or fraud, is managed through ORFI.
+All improper payment recovery, as a result of an intentional program violation or fraud, is managed through ORFI. - iii.

-- iii. [x] Recover through repayment plans.
+□ Recover through repayment plans.
 Describe the activities and the results of these activities based on the most recent analysis: Recovery of improper payment due to fraud or intentional program violations is coordinated by the Department of Social Services, ORFI and may include repayment plans if a lump sum repayment is not negotiated.
-OFRI staff have expertise in fraud detection and recovery. - iv. [] Reduce payments in subsequent months.
-Describe the activities and the results of these activities based on the most recent analysis: - v. [] Recover through State/Territory tax intercepts.
-Describe the activities and the results of these activities based on the most recent analysis: - vi. [] Recover through other means.
-Describe the activities and the results of these activities based on the most recent analysis: - vii. [] Establish a unit to investigate and collect improper payments and describe the composition of the unit.
-Describe the activities and the results of these activities based on the most recent analysis: - viii. [] Other.
-Describe the activities and the results of these activities: - c.
+OFRI staff have expertise in fraud detection and recovery.

+□ Reduce payments in subsequent months.
+Describe the activities and the results of these activities based on the most recent analysis: NA

+- v. □ Recover through State/Territory tax intercepts.
+Describe the activities and the results of these activities based on the most recent analysis: NA - vi. □ Recover through other means.
+Describe the activities and the results of these activities based on the most recent analysis: NA - viii.
+Other.
+Describe the activities and the results of these activities: NA - c.
 Does the Lead Agency investigate and recover improper payments due to unintentional program violations?